Sayani07/gravitas/README.md

 ## More information

-View the [vignette](https://sayani07.github.io/gravitas/) to get started\!
+View the [vignette](https://sayani07.github.io/gravitas/) to get started!

 This package takes tsibble as the data input.
-Tsibble provides a data class of tbl\_ts to represent tidy temporal data.
+Tsibble provides a data class of tbl_ts to represent tidy temporal data.
 It consists of a time index, key and other measured variables in a data-centric format, which makes it easier to work with temporal data.
 To learn more about it, please visit <https://tsibble.tidyverts.org/>